RedisGrafana/grafana-redis-datasource/README.md

 ## Description

 Redis datasource for Grafana 7.0 allows to query data directly from Redis database using [Radix](https://github.com/mediocregopher/radix) client.
+No additional adapters is required.

 ### Redis Monitoring dashboard